As Facebook grows, brands say it's gotten more complicated to work with - Digiday

 In this person’s experience, Facebook circumvents decision-makers who aren’t willing to try new things or spend more money.
 “If you’re not moving the needle, they’ll go around you.”

-Speaking at the Digiday Brand Summit in Charleston, South Carolina, last week, Jesse Bull, who heads creative at Tough Mudder, said Facebook remains the company’s main platform: Tough Mudder uses it to livestream events as well as for advertising.
-“They’re very siloed,” he said on stage about his experience working with Facebook.
+A brand marketer speaking at the Digiday Brand Summit in Charleston last week echoed that: “They’re very siloed,” said this person.
 He will talk to one rep for one thing, then someone else for a content play, and so on.
 “And they don’t talk to each other.”

 Facebook’s team, like most other platforms, deals with advertisers by category: Auto, CPG and others.
 There are also teams running horizontally across offerings like Messenger or Dynamic Ads or Live.
 There are also agency teams and specialists, as well as regional agency teams.
 It’s complicated.